-First Semester Senior Year
+Fall Semester Senior Year

 Time Commitment: Your time commitment will vary depending on your interest in visiting the school and how involved you choose to be in your mentee’s application process.
-We hope that you have a chance to check in with your student fairly regularly to see how their applications and essays are coming along.
+We hope that you have a chance to check in with your student fairly regularly to see how applications and essays are coming along.

-Second Semester Senior Year
+Spring Semester Senior Year

 Summer After Senior Year and Freshman Year of College

 Our hope is that your student will keep in touch for years to come, and that they will feel comfortable coming to you with questions about their major, internships and other decisions as they work their way through college.
-If we have done our job well, the students will be on their way to receiving a college degree and becoming independent and successful adults.